-(2) [In home respite] Respite services are provided by a licensed home health care agency, a licensed or certified federally qualified health center, or a licensed rural health clinic.
+- (2) Respite services are provided by a licensed home health care agency, a licensed or certified federally qualified health center, or a licensed rural health clinic.
 The registered nurses (RNs) and licensed practical nurses (LPNs) who work for the home health agency and provide respite services must be licensed by the New Mexico state board of nursing as an RN or LPN.
-See the New Mexico Nursing Practice Act, NMSA 1978, Section 61-3-1 et seq. and 16.12.2 NMAC.
-The home health aides who work for the home health agency and provide respite services, must have successfully completed a home health aide training program, as described in 42 CFR 484.36(a)(1) and (2); or have successfully completed a home health aide training program described in the New Mexico regulations governing home health agencies, 7.28.2 NMAC.

-Qualifications of nutritional counseling providers: Nutritional counseling must be furnished by J. a licensed dietitian registered by the commission on dietetic registration of the American dietetic association, Nutrition and Dietetics Practice Act NMSA 1978, Section 61-7A-1 et seq.

-Qualifications of specialized medical equipment and supplies providers: Specialized medical K. equipment and supplies providers must have a business license for the locale they are in, a tax identification (ID) number for state and federal government, proof of fiscal solvency, proof of use of approved accounting principles, meet bonding required by the NMDOH, and comply with timeliness standards for this service.
-[2/1/95, 4/15/96; 8.314.3.10 NMAC - Rn, 8 NMAC 4.MAD.734.1& A, 5/1/02; A, 12/1/10; A, xx-xx-xx]
+See the New Mexico Nursing Practice Act, Section 61-3-1, NMSA 1978, and Section 16.12.2 NMAC.
+The home health aides who work for the home health agency and provide respite services, must have successfully completed a home health aide training program, as described in 42 CFR 484.36(a)(1) and (2); or have successfully completed a home health aide training program described in the New Mexico regulations governing home health agencies, Section 7.28.2 NMAC. - J. Qualifications of nutritional counseling providers: Nutritional counseling must be furnished by a licensed dietitian registered by the commission on dietetic registration of the American dietetic association, Nutrition and Dietetics Practice Act, Section 61-7A-1, NMSA 1978. - K. Qualifications of specialized medical equipment and supplies providers: Specialized medical equipment and supplies providers must have a business license for the locale they are in, a tax identification (ID) number for state and federal government, proof of fiscal solvency, proof of use of approved accounting principles, meet bonding required by the department of health (DOH), and comply with timeliness standards for this service.
+[8.314.3.10 NMAC Rp, 8.314.3.10 NMAC 3/1/2018]